Overview of figure generation using the Illustration Editor

 There are many options available for plot type, coloring, sizing, and overlays to most effectively interpret and communicate your data.
 As you change any settings, plots are updated in real time to allow you to quickly identify which is the best plot type for your needs.
 Here are some ways you can customize plots:

-• Overlay: Dot plots and histograms can be overlaid by a dimension.
+- Overlaid: Dot plots and Histograms can be overlaid by a dimension.

-This article will walk through setting up a dot plot colored by density using the Cytobank-curated PBMC experiment that you can find and clone a copy of from your Experiment Manager.
+This article will walk you through setting up a dot plot colored by density or colored by Z-axis channel using the Cytobank-curated PBMC experiment that you can find and clone a copy of from your Experiment Manager.
 As with setting up the illustration layout, plot types can be selected and customized in multiple ways:

-Basic plot settings include Plot type, Color by, Overlay, Palette, Plotting method, Show gates, and Size.
-For heatmaps, settings for the viewthrough plot (an event-level histogram or biaxial plot that shows when you hover your cursor over a heatmap square) will also appear in plot settings.
-To change basic plot settings, either click on Plots in the illustration navigation bar, or hover or single-click on a plot in the illustration.
+Basic plot settings include Plot type, Color by, Overlaid, Concatenate, Palette, Show gates, and Size.
+To change basic plot settings, either click on Plots in the illustration navigation bar, or hover over or single-click on a plot in the illustration.

 To choose the channels displayed on an axis if that channel is not specified by a dimension (see layout settings above), hover over or single-click on the channel name to open a dropdown menu with available channels.
-If you have a large number of plots and do not see the channel name header of the X or Y axis, scroll to the bottom- and left-most plot in your layout.
-Repeated X and Y axis labels can be configured to appear for every plot or just the bottom- or left-most plot.
+If you have a large number of plots and do not see the channel name header of the X- or Y- axis, scroll to the bottom- and left-most plot in your layout.
+Repeated X- and Y- axis labels can be configured to appear for every plot or just the bottom- or left-most plot in More plot settings > Axis markings section > open Axis labels menu.

 More plot settings available vary by plot type:

-• Dot: For density-colored dot plots, additional settings include kernel smoothing, percent per contour, and outlier settings can be customized.
+- Dot: For color by density, density dot settings include kernel smoothing, percent per contour, and outlier settings can be customized.
+For color by Z-axis channels, Z channel settings include Z-axis range and dot plotting method can be customized.

-• Histogram: Additional settings include outline color selection, aspect ratio, kernel smoothing, orientation, and curve smoothing.
-When coloring by statistic, statistics settings become available for selection.
+- Histogram: Additional settings include outline and fill color selection, aspect ratio, kernel smoothing, orientation, and smooth curves.

-• For all plot types, axis markings can be configured in more plot settings, including whether to show axis tickmarks and X- and Y- axis labels.
-If the same X- or Y- axis appears on every plot within that column or row in a table, you can choose whether to show the label on every plot or only on the bottom- or left-most plot.
+- For all plot types, axis markings can be configured in more plot settings, including whether to show axis tickmarks, scale numbers and X- and Y-axis labels.
+If the same X- or Y-axis appears on every plot within that column or row in a table, you can open Axis labels menu and choose whether to show the label on every plot in every row/column or only on the bottom- or left-most plot.

 To customize additional plot settings, click on More plot settings from the Plot settings menu, or double click on a plot.
 Plot settings selected on the left side of the menu will be previewed in the Preview plot on the right.
 On the Preview plot, you can change the displayed axes, FCS file, or Population, but these selections do not influence the plots in the illustration.
 Changing settings within the Preview plot view is especially helpful for assessing the impact of changing settings of a large layout in real time.
 To apply the changes to the plots in the illustration, click the green Apply changes button.